-None of the Sponsor, the Depositor, the Servicer, the Issuing Entity, the underwriters, any other party to the transactions described in this prospectus, nor any of their respective affiliates, will undertake, or intends, to retain a material net economic interest in the securitization constituted by the issuance of the Notes in a manner that would satisfy the requirements of the EU Securitisation Regulation or the UK Securitisation Regulation, or will undertake, or intends, to take any other action or refrain from taking any action prescribed or contemplated in, or for purposes of, or in connection with, compliance by any investor with any requirement of, the EU Securitisation Regulation, the UK Securitisation Regulation or any other law or regulation now or hereafter in effect in the EU, the EEA or the UK in relation to risk retention, due diligence and monitoring, credit granting standards, transparency or any other conditions with respect to investments in securitization transactions.
+None of the Sponsor, the Depositor, the Servicer, the Issuing Entity, the underwriters, the other parties to the transaction described in this prospectus, nor any of their respective affiliates, will undertake, or intends, to retain a material net economic interest in such transaction in a manner that would satisfy the requirements of the EU Securitisation Regulation or the UK Securitisation Framework.

+Furthermore, no such party will undertake, or intends, to take any other action or refrain from taking any action prescribed or contemplated in, or for purposes of, or in connection with, compliance by any EU Affected Investor with the EU Due Diligence Requirements, by any UK Affected Investor with the UK Due Diligence Requirements or by any person with any other law or regulation now or hereafter in effect in the EU, the EEA or the UK in relation to risk retention, due diligence and monitoring, credit granting standards, transparency or any other conditions with respect to investments in securitization transactions.

-The arrangements described under "U.S. Credit Risk Retention" have not been structured with the objective of enabling compliance with the requirements of the EU Securitisation Regulation or the UK Securitisation Regulation by any person.
-Failure by an EU Affected Investor to comply with the EU Securitisation Regulation or failure by a UK Affected Investor to comply with the UK Securitisation Regulation with respect to an investment in the Notes may result in the imposition of a penalty regulatory capital charge on that investment or of other regulatory sanctions or remedial measures.
-The EU Securitisation Regulation, the UK Securitisation Regulation and any changes to the regulatory treatment of the Notes for some or all investors may negatively impact the regulatory position of affected investors and investment managers and consequently, the Notes may not be a suitable investment for EU Affected Investors and UK Affected Investors.
-As a result, the value and liquidity of the Notes in the secondary market may be adversely affected.
-See "Risk Factors-Risks Relating to Economic Conditions and Other External Factors-The Notes May Not Be a Suitable Investment for Investors Subject to the EU Securitisation Regulation or the UK Securitisation Regulation."
+The arrangements described under "U.S. Credit Risk Retention" have not been structured with the objective of enabling compliance with the requirements of the EU Securitisation Regulation or the UK Securitisation Framework by any person.

+Consequently, the Notes may not be a suitable investment for EU Affected Investors or UK Affected Investors.
+As a result, the price and liquidity of the Notes in the secondary market may be adversely affected.

-Prospective investors are responsible for, and should analyze, their own legal and regulatory position and are encouraged to consult with their own investment and legal advisors regarding the suitability of the Notes for investment and the scope and applicability of, and compliance with, the requirements of the EU Securitisation Regulation, the UK Securitisation Regulation and any other existing or future similar regimes in any relevant jurisdictions or other applicable regulations.
+Prospective investors are responsible for, and should analyze, their own legal and regulatory position and are encouraged to consult with their own investment and legal advisors regarding the suitability of the Notes for investment and the scope and applicability of, and compliance with, the EU Securitisation Regulation, the UK Securitisation Framework and any other existing or future similar regimes in any relevant jurisdictions or other applicable regulations.

 The Notes are a new issue of securities with no established trading market.
 World Omni Financial Corp. and the Depositor do not intend to apply for listing of the Notes on a national securities exchange.
-Certain of the underwriters have advised World Omni Financial Corp. and the Depositor that they intend to act as market makers for the Notes.
+Certain of the underwriters have advised World Omni Financial Corp. and the Depositor that they intend to act as market makers for the Offered Notes.
 However, the underwriters are not obligated to do so and may discontinue any market making at any time without notice.
-Moreover, disruptions in the global financial markets due to recent pandemics and geopolitical unrest have caused uncertainty and volatility in the secondary market for asset-backed securities.
-The underwriters may also be unwilling or unable to make a market in the Notes due to regulatory developments or otherwise.
-Accordingly, no assurance can be given as to the liquidity of any trading market for the Notes.
+Moreover, disruptions in the global financial markets due to wide-spread public health events and geopolitical unrest have caused uncertainty and volatility in the secondary market for asset-backed securities.
+The underwriters may also be unwilling or unable to make a market in the Offered Notes due to regulatory developments or otherwise.
+Accordingly, no assurance can be given as to the liquidity of any trading market for the Offered Notes.